Wet feet, dry feet policy: Changes in immigration patterns

-Since the late-1980s immigration patterns changed.
+Since the late-1980s, immigration patterns changed.
 Many Cuban immigrants departed from the southern and western coasts of Cuba and arrived at the Yucatán Peninsula in Mexico; many landed on Isla Mujeres.
 From there Cuban immigrants traveled to the Texas–Mexico border and found asylum.
 Many of the Cubans who did not have family in Miami settled in Houston.
 The term "dusty foot" refers to Cubans immigrating to the U.S. through Mexico.

-Other migrants arrive in the U.S. crossing the Mona Channel that separates the Dominican Republic from Puerto Rico, the latter being a U.S. Commonwealth.
-Using smugglers based in the Dominican Republic, migrants make the hazardous journey using rickety fishing boats commonly called "yolas" and set foot on Isla de Mona, a small uninhabited island that is part of Puerto Rico.
-Once on the island, U.S. Coast Guard patrol boats pick up the migrants and transfer them to Aguadilla where they are processed by U.S. immigration.
-35,000 Cubans ended up escaping Cuba.
+Other migrants arrived in the U.S. crossing the Mona Channel that separates the Dominican Republic from Puerto Rico, the latter being a U.S. territory.
+Using smugglers based in the Dominican Republic, migrants made the hazardous journey using rickety fishing boats commonly called "yolas" and set foot on Isla de Mona, a small uninhabited island that is part of Puerto Rico.
+Once on the island, U.S. Coast Guard patrol boats picked up the migrants and transferred them to Aguadilla where they were processed by U.S. immigration.